How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 Pinning Content From Others

-Once you have your “Best of” Board under control, it’s time to find some content from others relevant to your niche.
+Once you have your “Best of” Board under control, you can continue to populate your account.
+Peruse your home feed and Pin away!

 Before you begin pinning wildly to populate your Boards, I strongly suggest that you actually click through each Pin before you select it.
 Curate the content.
 Choosing Pins willy-nilly that link to mediocre content will affect the overall performance of your Pinterest account.